 Take an honest look at your life and determine which areas of your life are suffering.
+Do you know what is moderate drinking and what is alcoholism?
 Is your health suffering and your doctor has even mentioned that you need to quit to survive?
 Is your financial situation taking a hit and money is just going down the drain of alcohol?
 Maybe you are on the verge of divorce, or your kids are worried sick about you.
 Are they tired of you always showing up drunk at school functions?
 There is always one area of your life where your alcohol addiction is taking the front and center stage.
 Figure out the one thing that truly motivates you.
 Here are some possible things you can do to help you begin your journey into sobriety:

 - Write down all the areas in your life that alcohol is ruining.
 Create a top five list that is of great significance.
 For example, making it work on time, arguments in your family life, feeling physically sick all the time, relationships with your spouse and kids are suffering, your family doesn’t respect you any longer, or your job is at risk.

 - List the problems in order of importance.
 The number one on your list is going to be your greatest source of inspiration for motivation.